kingzamzon/docs/docs/sdk/migrations/datil.md

 ## Breaking Changes and Important Updates

+### Datil Resources

+Datil has a new [block explorer](https://vesuvius-explorer.litprotocol.com/), and Lit test tokens can be received from [this faucet](https://datil-dev-faucet.vercel.app/).

 ### New Network, New PKPs

 Because existing PKPs were minted on the old Chronicle chain, migration from `cayenne` to `datil-dev` requires re-minting of all PKPs.
 This also means transferring ownership of assets owned by PKPs minted on Chronicle, to the newly minted ones on Chronicle Vesuvius.